Aqupila/evo-core/README.md

 ## Support

 If you appreciate the effort put into this project and wish to support its further development, you can donate to Hadi Mousavi via Bitcoin, USD, GBP, or EUR.
 Your contributions will help to continue the development of this freely available software.
+We have personally funded all expenses to this point, sacrificing personal time and resources to bring this project to the world.
+Your support will help ensure its continued availability and growth.

 ---